In Australia, it is an offence against section 307 of the Criminal Code Act 1995 (Cth), to import, or export, a border controlled plant or drug.

 This is an order made under section 20(1)(b).
 It is similar to a suspended sentence as the court sentences that offender to a period of imprisonment but directs that person to be released upon giving security as referred to above.

 Sentencing alternatives under NSW law are also available if they are listed under section 20AB.
-Alternatives listed under this section are a Community Corrections Order and an Intensive Corrections Order.
+Alternatives listed under this section are a community correction order and an intensive correction order.